Add On-The-Fly Communication to Your Backcountry Ski Packing List

-The crew at Backcountry Access (BCA) understands the importance of communication and the need for easy, on-the-fly access.
-The BCA BC Link radio makes access and use easy by incorporating a remote speaker/mic.
+The BC Link 2.0 FRS radio makes access easy with its remote speaker/mic.
 The weater-resistant mic clips to the shoulder strap of your pack for full-time accessibility.
-BCA takes the remote speaker/mic idea a step further by adding on/off/volume control and the ability to change frequencies from the remote mic, too.
-In fact, the BC Link does not include a speaker/mic on the radio body; it’s designed to be used with the remote mic at all times.
+BCA takes the ease of use one step further by adding on/off/volume control and the ability to change frequencies from the remote mic, too.
+The BC Link 2.0 is designed to be used with the remote mic at all times.

-The BC Link is smaller than similarly spec’d Motorola and Midland radios, and at two watts of power on FRS channels it is twice as poweful as the original BC Link radio and many other FRS radios.
-It uses a recharbale battery that with a max of 40 hours per battery charge, and the whole system is waterproof enough to handle exposure to snow and precip in the field.
-In testing, the battery held strong for multiple days of use, though when accidentally left on overnight on day three, it did require re-charging.
+The BC Link is smaller than similarly spec’d Motorola and Midland radios, and at two watts of power on FRS channels it is twice as poweful as the original BC Link and many other FRS radios.
+It uses a recharbale battery that with a max of 40 hours per battery charge.
+The whole system is weather-proof enough to handle exposure to snow and precip in the field.
+In testing, the battery held strong for multiple days of use.

-The BC Link FRS Radio is designed so that you can keep the radio portion safe in your pack while the remote speaker/mic can be clipped to your pack strap for super easy access.
-I actually ran the cord inside the hydration port on my pack strap, but it’ll work just fine with the cord on the outside too.
-Having the ability to adjust the volume and even turn the radio off or on without digging for the radio in a pocket works great.
-Another plus is that the push-to-talk and other buttons/knobs are all relatively functional with gloved hands, so it really allows for on-the-fly use.
+The BC Link FRS Radio is designed so that you can keep the radio portion secure in your pack while the remote speaker/mic clips to your pack strap for super easy access.
+You can run the cord inside your pack’s hydration routing or simply run it out of the top of the pack.
+Having the ability to adjust the volume and even turn the radio off or on without digging through your pack is what sets the BC Link apart from other radios.

 Highlights / Unique features: